 April Afternoon Tea

 This will be at Newton Village Hall on Tuesday 24th April.
-Bookings (initially from walkers only please) by cheque for £8.00 to Valerie Grooby at 5, Gills Croft, Clitheroe.
+Bookings (initially from walkers only please) by cheque made payable to Clitheroe Ramblers Social Account for £8.00 and sent to Valerie Grooby at 5, Gills Croft, Clitheroe.
 BB7 1LJ.
 Please meet as usual at 1.00pm at the Chester Avenue Car Park.
 Enquiries to 01200 428766.

 Treasure hunt, 17 May